memsql/dbbench/README.md

 # dbbench

-`dbbench` is a tool designed to do one simple task: _to run a workload against a database_ and (optionally) record statistics for post processing.

-`dbbench` does *not*:

-  - measure the performance of related different queries
-  - randomly generate queries, data, etc.
-  - do analysis on the data collected
-  - etc.

-Using this tool, simple 'jobs' can be defined to describe a workload run against a server.
+`dbbench` is a fast, lightweight database workload generator that executes a workload defined a flexible configuration file.
+Using this `dbbench`, simple 'jobs' can be defined to describe a workload run against a server.
 Each job represents a single query; by composing multiple jobs together, an arbitrary workload can be described.
 The jobs are executed against the server and timed to produce aggregated benchmarking information that is emitted periodically and when the test completes.
 Exact job run data can also be logged for additional offline analysis.

+Note that since `dbbench` is a workload driver, it does *not* randomly generate queries, tables, data, etc. Any random data generation or setup can be easily done with SQL queries.

 ## Getting started